 Maintain a Perfect Payment History

-The key to a good credit score is a spotless payment history.
+The key to maintaining a good credit score is a spotless payment history.
 Your payment history is worth 35% in the calculation of your credit score.
 The best way to practice good credit habits throughout your college years is to make every credit card payment on time.
 It doesn’t matter whether these on-time payments are towards a student card, secured card, or regular card.
-Every minimum payment you complete by the due date will contribute to establishing a healthy credit history.
+Every minimum payment you complete by the due date will contribute to establishing a healthy history of credit.

 We recommend not wracking up a balance too high while you are still in school.
 You likely are not making that much money while attending classes and you want a healthy debt-to-income ratio.
 Use your credit card for a couple consistent expenses every month that you are sure you can pay off by the next billing cycle, and then use your debit card for the rest.